raul23/parsing-wikipedia/README.rst

  - The text to be search on is first cleaned up (i.e. removing any citation number/text within square brackets and non-breaking spaces; see the `clean_data(data) <./scripts/extract_born_and_died_from_infobox.py#L13>`_ function).
+   This cleaned text will also be used by methods 3, 5 and 6.
  - The second method searches the text from the given ``<td>`` tag for any pattern of number with 3 or 4 digits at the beginning of the text, e.g. 1944 (age 77–78).
  - The reason for specifying the number of digits in the regex is that if we don't then we might also catch numbers that